xolvio/inverter/README.md

 Inverter
 ========
-A tiny client-side Inversion of Control (IoC) container for Meteor.
+A tiny Inversion of Control (IoC) container for Meteor.
 This package will help you write decoupled code which means reusable and testable code.

 ##Installation